zhouyl/flowblade/docs/components/forms/input.md

 # Input

 Input component for text input.
 Input provides a flexible way to create text input fields with support for various sizes, variants, and states.
+Perfect for forms, search boxes, and user data collection.

 ## Basic Usage